-In his first Site Update of 2014, the Smashwords founder Mark Coker gives odd advice for the author of a book on marketing ebooks, "I've said it before and I'll say it again - the best books market themselves on the wings of reader word of mouth.
+In his first Site Update of 2014, the Smashwords founder Mark Coker gives odd advice for the author of Smashwords Book Marketing Guide, "I've said it before and I'll say it again - the best books market themselves on the wings of reader word of mouth.
 Write a great book, give it great editing, a great cover and a fair price, and then get to work on the next book."
 That contradicts all the social media advice of his book, but I think that this briefer advice has it just right.
 At an author panel at the Northwest Bookfest, the question was asked, "Should I read books or focus my time on writing my own?"
 Deb Caletti's answer was unequivocal, "Read, because you need fuel for your writing."
 Essentially, she was telling the new or aspiring authors that dominated the Bookfest to write like a reader.
 Mark Coker is essentially telling his Smashwords authors to market like a reader.
 Admittedly, he has a financial bias here, as the more books an author distributes via Smashwords, the more chance there is for Smashwords to gain their cut from book sales.
 This advice is so different from a lot of what passes for writing advice on social media.
 Of course, a lot of that advice is coming from the authors of self-help marketing guides, whose main expertise comes from marketing the marketing book that they have written and want writers to buy (unlike Coker who offers his as a free download to promote Smashwords).
 Their free advice on websites is then marketing for their books of marketing tips.
 The problem is that their success is based on marketing to writers who are desperate to attract readers.
 In other words they are business to business [B2B] marketers presenting themselves as business to customer experts.
 They are very successful at their B2B marketing judging by the amount of hopeful indie authors who follow their advice.
 As a result social media is flooded with unsuccessful authors tweeting promotions for their books, often telling you that it is the best thing that you will read this year.
 Yet, as Coker points out, if it is a great book, it will market itself via excited readers.